Zamiell/stardew-valley/Min-Max_Guide.md

 ### General Mines Strategy

 * Craft and place a chest to the right of the elevator on the 0th floor.
-* Each day, the goal is to go as deep in the mines as possible (at least, until you get to floor 90).
+* Starting on Spring XEach day, the goal is to go as deep in the mines as possible (at least, until you get to floor 90).
 As soon as you discover the staircase on a floor, immediately enter it.
 Do **not** go out of your way to explore the rest of the floor, do **not** kill any additional enemies, do **not** stop to mine any visible metal nodes, do **not** stop to mine any visible gem nodes, etc. (You will easily be able to farm metal later on.)
 * Every time you get to a new elevator floor, return to the 0th floor and empty your inventory in the chest.
 If you are at level 2 mining or above, remember to keep the stone on you (so that you can craft a [Staircase]() on an infested floor).
 * On the early floors, skip over mining the gray rocks in favor of the other color rocks.
 (This is because it takes two hits to destroy a gray rock and one hit to destroy the other ones.)
   * When you get the copper pickaxe, this strategy no longer applies, as gray rocks will be destroyed in 1 hit.